 - The "Just-in-time" principle is naturally integrated into the "Establish Pull" principle

 - The "Jidoka", "Heijunka" and "Standardized work" principles are all integrated into "Create flow".

-This gives the following unified Lean manufacturing model illustration:
+This results into an unified Lean manufacturing model definition, illustrated below:

-Finally, we integrate the different tools or methods to get a complete overview of Lean Manufacturing.
+Finally, we integrate the different tools or methods to get a complete overview of Lean Manufacturing methods and tools.
 They are positioned at the second or third level of detail depending on whether they are directly dependent on another element.

 Two useful approaches or tools can be mentioned for this purpose:

 - Critical To Quality characteristics (CTQ).
 A characteristic is CTQ when it is essential for the customer, measurable and a specification can be written to validate that the product meets the characteristic

 - The Quality function Deployment (QFD).
 It is an approach to identify and translate customer needs into technical specifications and plans to design, manufacture and assemble the components or sub-assemblies of a product so that it meets these needs at the best cost to the company.

 Lean Manufacturing principle 2: Map Value Stream